elizabethnyam/etana/workspaces/RunningEtanaLocally.md

 ---

-If you are a contributor, you will certainly like to be able to run the whole Identity Box ecosystem locally so that it is easier to test your changes.
+If you are a contributor, you will certainly like to be able to run the whole Etana ecosystem locally so that it is easier to test your changes.

 Our setup comprises of: